law-UDJA-attorneys-fees | attorney's fees generally | reasonable amount of fee award |

 37 Somewhat analogous to this contract provision is the attorney’s-fees provision in the Texas

-Declaratory Judgment Act (DJA): “[T]he court may award costs and reasonable and necessary attorney’
+Declaratory Judgment Act (DJA): “[T]he court may award costs and reasonable and necessary attorney’s

-recently noted that, “[o]n the face of this provision, it would appear that the trial court, not the jury,
+noted that, “[o]n the face of this provision, it would appear that the trial court, not the jury, determines the

-“the amount of the attorneys’ fees is a question of fact for the jury to decide.”
-Id. (citing City of Garland
+of the attorneys’ fees is a question of fact for the jury to decide.”
+Id. (citing City of Garland v.
+Dallas

 Intercontinental Group Partnership v.
 KB Home Lone Star LP., No. 07-0815 (Aug.
 28, 2009)(Willett)